 Crispy Critter Alert For Sunscreen

-As you may have guessed I am a fair skinned soul paired with highly sensitive skin – not a great combination for sunscreens as I have discovered in my journey through the land of sunscreens .
+As you may have guessed I am a fair skinned soul paired with highly sensitive skin – not a great combination for sunscreens.
+I have discovered in my journey through the land of sunscreens that finding an effective sunscreen my skin will tolerate can be a rough and tough trial and error.

-First a review of sunscreenology and then my top three picks for sunscreens that work and deliver as promised .
+First a review of sunscreenology and then my top three picks for sunscreens that consistently protect my skin from sunburn.

 Broad Spectrum Sunscreen Is Essential